All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Zepbound and Hormone Replacement Therapy

-Zepbound and HRT address different aspects of the menopausal transition.
+Zepbound and HRT guide address different aspects of the menopausal transition.
 HRT restores estrogen to manage vasomotor symptoms and protect bone density.
 Zepbound targets weight and metabolic dysfunction.
 The two can be used concurrently.

 No drug interactions between tirzepatide and estrogen-based HRT have been established.
-However, because tirzepatide slows gastric emptying, the absorption of oral medications (including oral estrogen) may be affected.
+But because tirzepatide slows gastric emptying, the absorption of oral medications (including oral estrogen) may be affected.
 Women on oral HRT should discuss timing with their provider, or consider transdermal estrogen delivery .

 Safety Considerations